 Nanny Taxes in New Hampshire

-Household employees in New Hampshire are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
+Household employees in New Hampshire must be paid at least time and a half for hours worked over 40 in a seven-day workweek.
 Overtime compensation is not required for live-in employees.

-In New Hampshire, the new employer SUI (state unemployment insurance) rate is 1.7% on the first $14,000 of wages for each employee.
-Employers are also charged a surcharge tax called the Administrative Contribution (AC) rate, which is 0.4% for a total contribution of 2.1%.
-Rates can be reduced by any Fund Reduction or increased from any Emergency Power Surcharge in place for the applicable quarter.
+In New Hampshire, the new employer SUI (state unemployment insurance) rate is 2.7 percent on each employee’s first $14,000 of wages.
 Employers with previous employees may be subject to a different rate.
 This is an employer-only tax.

-New Hampshire assigns SUI tax rates for a fiscal year so new tax-rate calculations take effect as of July 1 and are effective through June 30 of the following year.
+New Hampshire assigns SUI tax rates for a fiscal year, so new tax-rate calculations take effect on July 1 and are effective through June 30 of the following year.
 Typically, the state issues new fiscal year SUI tax rates in August.

 Workers’ Compensation Insurance

-Household employers in New Hampshire are required to have workers’ compensation coverage for all part- and full-time employees.
+Household employers in New Hampshire must have workers’ compensation coverage for all part- and full-time employees.
 Get a quote on workers’ compensation insurance.

 Voluntary Paid Family and Medical Leave Plan